 A 'virtual meeting' of the shareholders, that is, a meeting without any physical venue, is not permissible under the Companies Act, as minimum quorum requirements, which are applicable to shareholders' meetings of public and private companies, require the requisite number of members to be personally present at the venue of the meeting.
-However, in light of the Covid-19 pandemic, companies have been permitted to convene their extra-ordinary general meetings through video-conferencing or other audio-visual means till December 31, 2021, subject to compliance with certain specified conditions.
-Similarly, companies have been permitted to convene their annual general meetings through video-conferencing or other audio-visual means during the calendar year 2021, subject to compliance with certain specified conditions.
+However, in light of the Covid-19 pandemic, companies have been permitted to convene their extra-ordinary general meetings through videoconferencing or other audio-visual means till September 30, 2024, subject to compliance with certain specified conditions.
+Similarly, companies have been permitted to convene their annual general meetings through video- conferencing or other audio-visual means till September 30, 2024, subject to compliance with certain specified conditions.